room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     }
 {% endhighlight %}

-This is our complete sonar setup.
-To make everything that is needed before starting the sonar check, we would need to start multiple tasks one after the other.
-To prevent that, I made a short method that executes a list of tasks on the command line (because chaining tasks in gradle somehow failed to work)
+This is our complete SonarQube setup.
+To make everything that is needed before starting the SonarQube check, we would need to start multiple tasks one after the other.
+To prevent that, I made a short method that executes a list of tasks on the command line (because chaining tasks in gradle somehow failed to work.)
 Add the following lines below the `sonar` block

 {% highlight groovy %}